FTCIrrationalDoorkeepers4653/TeamCode/README.md

 - 1/12/2021 - Finalized and Formatted Code for Both Autonomous Programs and for the New Intake System.
 Hopefully, the New Code Will Make for a More Consistent Autonomous and Faster TeleOp Cycles.

+- 1/13/2021 - Optimized Subsystem Handshake for Better Speed and Cycle Times.
+Also, Updated Some Backup Vision Systems for Vision Implementation.